 "Year", FORMAT([Date], "yyyy"),

 This is how you can build your custom columns which you will use in your reports.
-Let's add the quarter, as well.
-I'll use the format date to extract the quarter and use Q for quarter.
+You can add the quarter, as well.
+Use the format date to extract the data and use Q for "quarter".
 This returns a number between one and four.
-Just a number.
-If you want to have values like Q1, Q2, Q3, and so on, you can use it.
-You completely control the labels and how the labels look like.
+But, if you want to have values like Q1, Q2, Q3 and Q4, you can do that as well, by adding the letter Q in front of the number and use concatenating.

 Calendar = ADDCOLUMNS ( CALENDARAUTO (), "Year", FORMAT([Date], "yyyy"), "MonthNo", MONTH([Date]), "Month", FORMAT([Date],"MMM"), "Quarter", FORMAT([Date],"\QQ"), "YearMonth", FORMAT([Date],"YYYY-MM"), "WeekdayNo", WEEKDAY([Date],2), //1-Sun..Sat, 2-Mon..Sat "Weekday", FORMAT([Date],"ddd"), "WeekNo", WEEKNUM([Date], 2), "Week", "W" & WEEKNUM([Date], 2) )

-If you do this for the month, there's another caveat.
-If you have a monthly view and you sort ascending, you don't get the right sort order.
-This is just an alphabetical sort order, so you need to tell Power BI how to sort the months.
-These are things that look completely obvious to every Excel users but these are real, real challenges that people are facing when they start using Power BI.
+If the order of years is showing in the descending order, you can switch to your field that you want to sort by, and select Sort Ascending to sort the years correctly.
+When you add the month names to the chart and you sort ascending, you don't get the right sort order, because it will be sorted alphabetically.
+So you need to tell Power BI how to sort the months.
+These are things that look completely obvious to every Excel user but these are real, real challenges that people are facing when they start using Power BI.

 Switching to Zebra BI for Power BI